JoseJulianMosqueraFuli/bookmarks/README.md

 ## Next Steps

-This improvements could be cover the following points:
+These improvements could be cover the following points:

 - Create Test
 - Always could improve